A Cure for Virtual Insanity

 Oracle currently offers three distinct cloud database services.

-- DBaaS: Similar to Virtual Image, but also includes cloud-based tooling to simplify administration, resulting in less need for conventional operating system administration and DBA skills.
+- DBaaS: A service with the database installed along with some cloud-based tooling to simplify administration, resulting in less need for conventional operating system administration and DBA skills.

 Amazon Web Services (AWS) offer two distinct cloud database services.